mayankkapoor/ecom-agent-with-llama3/README.md

 ## Overview

-The AI Purchase Assistant uses advanced natural language processing and machine learning techniques to understand user queries, search for relevant products, and provide budget-friendly recommendations.
-The application is built using Python, Gradio, and the Haystack framework, and it integrates with OpenAI's language models for generating responses.
+The AI Purchase Assistant uses Large language models and machine learning techniques to understand user queries, search for relevant products, and provide budget-friendly recommendations.
+The application is built using Python, Gradio, and the Haystack framework, and it integrates with Llama 3 language models for generating responses.

 ## Features